 The shares of Class A common stock offered by this prospectus will be sold by the selling stockholders, and the selling stockholders will receive all of the proceeds from sales of such shares.
 We will not receive any proceeds from sales of the shares offered by this prospectus.
-However, all of the shares listed on page 16 as beneficially owned by Castle Creek Technology Partners LLC ("Castle Creek") are issuable upon exercise of currently outstanding warrants to purchase Class A common stock held by such selling stockholder.
-We will receive the proceeds from the exercise of such warrants by Castle Creek and those proceeds will be used for our general corporate purposes.
+However, we will receive the proceeds from the exercise of the warrants by the selling stockholders and those proceeds will be used for our general corporate purposes.